Choose renewable energy

 In 2019, the Governor signed the Clean Energy Transformation Act requiring the State’s electrical supply to be free of coal by 2025, carbon neutral by 2030 and 100% carbon-free by 2045.
 Our 2020 Climate Action Plan states that Bainbridge Island should strive to achieve 100% clean, renewable energy sooner than 2045.

 The City has participated in PSE's Green Power Program to purchase renewable energy for 100% of the City's electricity use (on average) since 2014.
 Two City facilities also have onsite solar energy with a 71.28 kW solar system at City Hall and a 5 kW solar system at the Waterfront Park Community Center.
-As of December 2020, about 10% of energy use on the Island was supplied by renewable energy, either from rooftop solar installations or via participation in green power purchase programs.
+As of December 2022, approximately 11% of energy use on the Island was supplied by renewable energy, either from rooftop solar installations or via participation in green power purchase programs.

 While the City of Bainbridge Island is recognized as a Green Power Community by the EPA, additional efforts are needed to achieve 100% clean, renewable energy on the Island.
 Learn more about how you can purchase green power or install solar for your home or business using the links below.

 - Explore renewable energy options from PSE for both residents and businesses.